shinnosukehattori/atomistic-simulations/README.md

 # EMFF - Efficient Molecular Force Fields

-EMFF is a Python package for efficient molecular force field simulations.
+EMFF is a Python package for molecular dynamics simulations using NEQUIP models.

 ## Installation